hazelcast/fraud-detection-python/README.md

 ```
 python feature-data-loader.py
 ```
-The output should confirm that customer and merchant data is now in Hazelcast
+The output should confirm that Customer and Merchant data is now stored in Hazelcast
 ![kubectl get pods](./images/data-load.png)

 # STEP 3: Submit Real-time Inference Pipeline to Hazelcast